MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/dynamic-email-content.md

 ## Find record IDs

-Non-contextual field expressions (which use the form  _{{EntityName(RecordID).FieldName}}_) require a record ID to identify the specific record the value must come from.
+Non-contextual field expressions (which use the form  `{{EntityName(RecordID).FieldName}}`) require a record ID to identify the specific record the value must come from.
 To find the ID for any record:

 1. Open the record you want to reference
 2. Look at the URL shown in your browser's address bar, which should show a URL such as:
 `https://<MyOrg>.crm.dynamics.com/main.aspx?appid=c8cba597-4754-e811-a859-000d3a1be1a3&pagetype=entityrecord&etn=msevtmgt_event&id=5acc43d5-356e-e811-a960-000d3a1cae35`
-3. Find the last parameter in the URL, which should start with &quot;&amp;id=&quot;, followed by the ID number of your current record.
+3. Find the part of the URL that starts with `&id=`, which is followed by the ID number of your current record.
 Copy that number (the value only) and use it in your expression.

 ## Dynamic values in To, From-name, From-address, and Reply-to fields